uptane/pures/pure2.md

 ## Specification

-### The offline-update metadata role
+### The Offline-update metadata role

-To solve the problems above, we add a new role to the Director repository, called the "offline-update" role.
-The new offline-update role is responsible for producing and signing metadata about sets of images that are valid for offline updates.
-This includes two types of metadata: offline-update snapshot metadata and offline-update Targets metadata.
+To solve the problems above, we add a new role to the Director repository, called the "Offline-update" role.
+The new Offline-update role is responsible for producing and signing metadata about sets of images that are valid for offline updates.
+This includes two types of metadata: Offline-update Snapshot metadata and Offline-update Targets metadata.
 These roles are analagous to snapshot and Targets metadata on the image repository.

-Each offline-update Targets metadata file lists a set of images eligible for installation together as an offline update.
+Each Offline-update Targets metadata file lists a set of images eligible for installation together as an offline update.
 This metadata is designed to be loaded onto a portable storage medium, such as a USB drive or a diagnostics/flashing tool with attached storage, alongside an up-to-date version of all non-device-specific metadata from both Uptane repositories and binaries for all targets listed.
-Uptane clients can check for the presence of offline-update metadata, either by an automated process (e.g. periodically checking some well-known location on a filesystem or TFTP server) or via a manually-triggered diagnostic command.
-If offline-update metadata is found, the clients validate it, check it against the Image repository metadata, and then install the targets.
+Uptane clients can check for the presence of Offline-update metadata, either by an automated process (e.g. periodically checking some well-known location on a filesystem or TFTP server) or via a manually-triggered diagnostic command.
+If Offline-update metadata is found, the clients validate it, check it against the Image repository metadata, and then install the targets.

-When a devices receives online updates from the Director receive the latest version of the offline-update snapshot metadata as part of the normal update cycle.
+When a devices receives online updates from the Director receive the latest version of the Offline-update Snapshot metadata as part of the normal update cycle.

 ### Offline-update role in root metadata

-To perform offline updates, the root metadata file in the Director repository SHALL include a new "offline-updates" role.
+To perform offline updates, the root metadata file in the Director repository SHALL include a new "Offline-updates" role.
 This role MAY use the same signing key as the Targets role, but SHOULD use its own.
-The offline-update role's key(s) MAY be kept online or offline, depending on the security requirements of the implementor.
+The Offline-update role's key(s) MAY be kept online or offline, depending on the security requirements of the implementor.

-### Offline-update snapshot metadata
+### Offline-update Snapshot metadata

-The offline-update snapshot metadata lists version numbers and filenames of all offline-update Targets metadata files.
+The Offline-update Snapshot metadata lists version numbers and filenames of all Offline-update Targets metadata files.

-For each offline-update Targets metadata file on the repository, the offline-update snapshot metadata SHALL contain the following information:
+For each Offline-update Targets metadata file on the repository, the Offline-update Snapshot metadata SHALL contain the following information:

-1. The filename and version number of the offline-update Targets metadata file.
+1. The filename and version number of the Offline-update Targets metadata file.

 ### Offline-update Targets metadata

-Each offline-update Targets metadata file on a repository contains information about a set of images eligible to be installed on devices.
-Like other Director Targets metadata files, offline-update Targets metadata files SHALL NOT contain delegations.
+Each Offline-update Targets metadata file on a repository contains information about a set of images eligible to be installed on devices.
+Like other Director Targets metadata files, Offline-update Targets metadata files SHALL NOT contain delegations.

-When a device is validating offline-update Targets metadata, it will only execute an update if it can unambiguously determine which images to install.
+When a device is validating Offline-update Targets metadata, it will only execute an update if it can unambiguously determine which images to install.
 For this reason, the metadata SHOULD include a mechanism to permit disambiguation in multi-ECU systems.
 See the deployment considerations section for more detail on this recommendation.

-### Addendum to Director repository snapshot metadata requirements
+### Addendum to Director repository Snapshot metadata requirements

 Offline-update Targets metadata files SHOULD NOT be listed in the main snapshots metadata file of the Director repository, if implemented.
-Because the offline-update role signs its own snapshot metadata, listing those files in the main snapshots metadata file is redundant, and increases the size of a file that is downloaded very frequently.
+Because the Offline-update role signs its own Snapshot metadata, listing those files in the main snapshots metadata file is redundant, and increases the size of a file that is downloaded very frequently.

 ### Required files for offline updates

-The following elements SHALL be present on any offline-update storage location (in a "well-known" location configured in advance on the on the Primary):
+The following elements SHALL be present on any Offline-update storage location (in a "well-known" location configured in advance on the on the Primary):

 -   Image repository metadata: